callicles/callicles.github.io/_posts/2016-04-03-distributed-matrix-product.md

 ## Distributed matrix product

-Why trying to distribute this operation accross processors?
+Why trying to distribute this operation across processors?

 This operation is used in a lot of Machine Learning algorithms.
 The more data you have in machine learning, the better the output of your algorithm is likely to be.
-So we want to be able to make that operation on very large matrices that potentialy don't fit into memory.
+So we want to be able to make that operation on very large matrices that potentially don't fit into memory.

 For the sake of simplicity we will consider squared matrices but everything can be generalized to all kind of matrices.